HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/bush.md

   - Usually, players who are healing in a Bush are low on health, so this can be an easy kill.
   - Some newer players may not fully hide themselves in Bushes, and become easy targets.
 - If you aren't sure where players are during the final stages of the zone, they could be hiding in Bushes.
 Shoot at a couple and see if a player comes out.
-- Always try and pick up the loot in Blueberry Bushes, as they can have rare loot occasionally and are a good source of Healing Items.
+- Always try to pick up the loot in Blueberry Bushes, as they can have rare loot occasionally and are a good source of Healing Items.

 # Trivia